ledoge/dogegen/README.md

 If DisplayCAL is running on a different machine, you can enter its IP as an argument.
 Also, a window size can be specified to override the coordinates specified by DisplayCAL.
 This is useful if you want to perform all measurements with a centered 10% window as commonly done by other software:

 ```
-resolve 192.168.1.23 10
+resolve_hdr 192.168.1.23 10
 ```

 You can omit either one of these arguments, i.e. only specify the IP address or the window size as a single argument.
 Optionally, the IP address can be followed by `:` and a port number to connect to (default is 20002).

 ## Use with Calman and ColourSpace

 Please see the manuals of the respective software on how to prepare them for use with Resolve as TPG.
-The same `resolve` or `resolve_sdr` command as with DisplayCAL is then used to establish the connection.
-With ColourSpace, 8 and 10 bit patterns can be used (higher bit depths are not supported by Windows), while Calman only supports 10 bit patterns.
+The same `resolve_hdr` or `resolve_sdr` command as with DisplayCAL is then used to establish the connection.
+With ColourSpace, 8 and 10 bit patterns can be used (higher bit depths are not supported by Windows), while Calman's interface only supports 10 bit patterns.

 ## Use with HCFR

 Enter this command:

 ```
-pgen
+pgen_hdr
 ```

 To make it act as a PGenerator with HDR output.
-Like with `resolve`, you must ensure that Windows HDR is enabled or alternatively run `pgen_sdr` for SDR pattern rendering.
+Like with `resolve_hdr`, you must ensure that Windows HDR is enabled or alternatively run `pgen_sdr` for SDR pattern rendering.

 As this is an extremely limited implementation, specific settings are required in HCFR for it to work: In the Generator configuration menu, select "Raspberry Pi" and make sure that the "rPi user pattern" and "Display triplets" options are disabled.
 The output range under GDI options can be freely chosen depending on your needs, but for PC use you likely want 0 - 255.